Strain-Free All Heusler Alloy Junctions

 Methodology

 This will be achieved based on our Heusler-alloy database developed recently through existing collaborations.
-The selected alloy(s) without using critical raw materials will be:
+The selected alloy(s) without using critical raw materials will be grown by dedicated combinatorial sputtering under low pressure and characterised by:

-3. Assessed using non-destructive imaging we have developed and synchrotron-beam imaging at the Paul Scherrer Institute.
+3. Synchrotron-beam imaging at the Paul Scherrer Institute

 Such atomic engineering can offer a new way for material development for low-power electronics.
 The simplified growth process for a junction without any interfacial scattering is adoptable for future spintronic devices as will be demonstrated using the 200-mm-wafer production line at IMEC by the end of this project.